 Harry Potter and the Cursed Child opened on Broadway in previews on March 16, 2018 and has scheduled its red carpet opening for over a month later on April 22, 2018.
 Potter fans worldwide just couldn’t be happier with a story continuation of the best-selling series of books and movies, now live on the stage.
 The Broadway show is a London West-End import that was penned by Jack Thorne and John Tiffany.
 J.K.
-Rowling gets an honorable mention on the writing for the show, but she did little for this adaptation, as she is now onto bigger and better things.
+Rowling gets an honorable mention on the writing for the show, but she did little for this adaptation.

 The Cursed Child, after setting record box office sales in London’s West-End, hit Broadway with a bang and expectations are high for this big-budget show that is now residing at the former Spiderman theatre, The Lyric on 43rd Street and Broadway in New York City.
 This massive Potter production on the Great White Way understandably brought out the Broadway big-guns to guarantee that it has the best shot at success with John Tiffany directing the show, scenic design by Christine Jones and costumes by Katrina Lindsay, to name but a few.